emiliacb/challenge-field-validator/README.md

 - Pagination support for large datasets based on generator functions
 - Highly scalable and modular design

+## TODO
+- [ ] Add more visual validations for occlusion, truncation and background color.

 ## Project Structure

 - `/src`: Source code